**Disclosure-This post is sponsored by Consumer Advocates.

 How do you choose?

-Thankfully, our friends over at Consumer Advocates, a company that rates a wide range of products, have put together a fantastic comparison chart that looks at reimbursement policies and coverage of the top 10 pet insurances across the nation.
+Thankfully, our friends over at Consumer Advocates, a company that rates a wide range of products, have put together a fantastic comparison chart that looks at reimbursement policies and coverage of the top 10 best pet insurance companies across the nation.

 This chart makes it easy for pet owners to compare providers and narrow down their choices based on the pet’s needs.